Engine Horsepower Calculator

 To understand the relationship between horsepower and torque clearer, think of the difference between a racing car and a tractor.
 A racing car is light, and so its high level of horsepower puts the torque through the gearing system to make it go fast.
 A tractor, on the other hand, is a massive, heavy piece of machinery which is intended to do work.
 The tractor can't go fast, but its gearing applies torque so that it can push and pull.
 If you put the same high horsepower engine on a racing car and a tractor, the result would be a speedy racing car, but not a vehicle that could break down a concrete wall.
 The slow tractor applies its work to pressure on the wall and breaks it down.

 This is why, when you look up the specs for a car in an automobile magazine, you will see indications for both horsepower and torque.

 Horsepower and Performance

 What we call a "high-performance" car is just a vehicle with a lot of horsepower and a low weight.
 So the power-to-weight ratio is the essential determination for a high-performance car.
-A typical example would be a Ferrari, which might have 350 foot-pounds of horsepower to 3,000 pounds of car.
-This puts the power-to-weight ratio at about 0.117.
-In comparison, a Ford Escort, which sells for about a tenth of the price of the Ferrari, might have about 110 horsepower to move about 2,500 pounds.
-Its power-to-weight ratio would be much lower, about 0.044.
-The Ferrari will go from zero to 60 miles per hour in about 5 seconds, but the Ford Escort will require about 10 seconds to attain the same speed.
+A typical example would be a Ferrari, which might have 800 horsepower on a 3,500 pounds car.
+This puts the power-to-weight ratio at about 0.229.
+In comparison, a Ford Explorer, which sells for about a tenth of the price of the Ferrari, might have about 300 horsepower to move about 4,500 pounds.
+Its power-to-weight ratio would be much lower, about 0.067.
+The Ferrari will go from zero to 60 miles much faster than the Ford Focus.

 It should be clear, at this point, why the calculators use equations that are based on weight, time and speed to calculate horsepower.